-You can claim a VAT refund on aids and appliances that help you carry out daily activities at home or work.
+Under the Value-Added Tax (Refund of Tax) (No. 15) Order 1981, you can claim a VAT refund on aids and appliances that help you carry out daily activities at home or at work.
+You may need to produce medical evidence of your disability.

 To claim a VAT refund you must:

-The aid or appliance must be owned by and for the exclusive use of the person with the disability.
-If the VAT refund is being sought by a person other than the user of the aid or appliance, the Revenue Commissioners may ask for evidence that the aid is solely owned by and is for the sole use of the person with the disability.
+The aid or appliance must be owned by the person with the disability and be for their exclusive use.
+If the VAT refund is being sought by someone other than the user of the aid or appliance, Revenue may ask for evidence that the aid is solely owned by the person with the disability and is for their sole use.
 In this case, these goods must not be supplied in the course of a business run by the purchaser of the goods.

 Examples of eligible aids and appliances include:

-You can claim remission or repayment of vehicle registration tax (VRT), repayment of Value-Added tax (VAT) on the purchase of a vehicle and repayment of VAT on the cost of adapting a vehicle, up to a maximum amount.
-You can find out more in our document, Tax relief for disabled drivers and passengers.
+You can claim remission or repayment of vehicle registration tax (VRT), repayment of VAT on the purchase of a vehicle and repayment of VAT on the cost of adapting a vehicle, up to a maximum amount.
+You can find out more in our document on Tax relief for disabled drivers and passengers.

 To apply for a VAT refund on aids and appliances, fill in claim form VAT 61A (pdf) .